I licensed several products to companies in the past, so I can tell you how to have a manufacturer or retailer bring

 If they would have pursued their lawsuit, they might have lost their patent.
 In those days the United States patent laws protected the first to invent and publicly announce their idea.
 That's what saved me.

 Today things are different.
 The law has been changed in the United States on March 26, 2013, so that the first to file is the one who gets the patent protection.

 Under the old law, the person who was the first to think of an idea would get patent protection.
 That has proven to have awkward legal consequences that were difficult to litigate, which is why the law was changed.

-Now, since inventors feel they need to rush to get protection, they file for a patent without doing any research to determine if their idea is marketable.
-That could turn out to be a waste of money if they can’t negotiate a deal with a manufacturer and can’t develop it on their own due to lack of resources.
+Now, since inventors feel they need to rush to get protection, they file for a patent without doing any research to determine if their idea is even marketable!
+That could turn out to be a waste of money if they can’t negotiate a deal with a manufacturer.

 A Provisional Patent Application (PPA) puts it on record that you had your idea as of a certain date.
 That gives you one year of protection and the PPA filling date is credited to the regular patent when filed within a year.

 However, if you leave out any claims of elements of your product, and later include them in the regular patent application, you won't be credited with the earlier filing date of the PPA.
 Why is this important?
 Because, as I mentioned earlier, the law was changed to recognize the first to file.